-Iowa prohibits open carry of handguns in the state capitol building and grounds, except by peace officers.5 However, this rule does not apply to concealed carry of handguns.
-Iowa’s state resources director is not authorized to prohibit “the lawful carrying, transportation, or possession of any pistol or revolver in the capitol building and on the grounds surrounding the capitol building including state parking lots and parking garages by a person who displays to capitol security personnel a valid permit to carry weapons upon request.”6
+Iowa prohibits open carry of handguns in the state capitol building and grounds, except by peace officers.1 However, this rule does not apply to concealed carry of handguns, with or without a permit.
+Iowa’s state resources director is not authorized to prohibit “the lawful carrying, transportation, or possession of any pistol or revolver in the capitol building and on the grounds surrounding the capitol building including state parking lots and parking garages by any person regardless of whether the person has a valid permit to carry weapons.”2

 Iowa has no statutes prohibiting the possession of firearms in the following locations, although administrative regulations may apply:

 - Places of worship;